Dr. Bin Guo (郭斌)

 2) Master’s Student at McMaster University

 Since I am an adjunct member at McMaster University, I am also seeking Master’s students at McMaster University.
-There are two steam: MEng and MSc
+There are two streams: MEng and MSc

 If you are interested, please send me your CV and a proposal to my email.
 I am happy to be your co-supervisor.